-Subordinated debt, Debt securities issued and Other borrowed funds
+Subordinated debt and Other borrowed funds

-In the IFRS balance sheet, subordinated debt, debt securities issued and other borrowed funds are reported at amortised cost.
+In the IFRS balance sheet, subordinated debt and other borrowed funds are reported at amortised cost.
 In the Solvency II balance sheet, these borrowings are reported at market value, excluding an adjustment for the change in NN Leven's own credit risk after initial recognition.
-In Solvency II value, the change in the own credit risk after initiation is not taken into account.
+In the Solvency II value, the change in the own credit risk after initiation is not taken into account.
 The Solvency II value of subordinated debt is calculated using discounted cash flows based on current interest rates and credit spreads at issue date.
 The Solvency II value of other borrowed funds, is calculated by discounting expected future cash flows using a current market interest rate and credit spreads at issue date.

 Presentation differences include accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other liabilities, as in the 2023 Annual Report of NN Leven ('clean market value').
+Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other liabilities, as in the 2024 Annual Report of NN Leven ('clean market value').
 In addition to this presentation difference, the undated subordinated notes presented as equity under IFRS are presented as liability under Solvency II.
-Total presentation differences for subordinated debt amounted to EUR 834 million as at 31 December 2023.
+Total presentation differences for subordinated debt amounted to EUR 809 million as at 31 December 2024.

-There are no differences due to a different scope of consolidation for the other borrowed funds as at 31 December 2023.
-Valuation differences amount to EUR -39 million.
+There is a EUR -14 million differences due to a different scope of consolidation for the other borrowed funds as at 31 December 2024 and there are presentation differences for EUR 11 million.
+Valuation differences amount to EUR 4 million for subordinated debt.